adrianabreu/dependencies-to-tree/README.md

 ```

 ## How to use it
-Just parse the json and click the button!
+Just paste your json according to the model and click the button!

-## License